zachncst/csc512-project1-scanner/README.txt

-# CSC512 Project 2
+# CSC512 Project 3

 ## Description
-Parser written in python 2.7.6.
-The code parsers parses a file, converts the file into tokens, and then compares the tokens to a schema.
-The parser will print either pass or fail.
-If the parser passes, the counts of variable, functions and statements will print.
-The parser was written in the style of recursive decent.
-Function names are named after the schema.
+Code generator written in python 2.7.6.
+The code generator first scans, then parses the file generating a logical structure that the code generator uses to generate code.
+The code generator will handle global and local variables replacing with an array and also the replace while and if with gotos.

+The logical structures is AST like in it's implementation.

 ## Requirements
 1. python 2.7.6
-2. Run parser.py from project folder.
+2. Run codegen.py from project folder.

 ## Dependencies
 Dependencies are included in the directory.